markschl/snakecharmer/test/README.md

 ## Validation using example workflows

-In order to further carefully validate this pipeline, the test data was further analyzed using example scripts from the online documentation of the different tools, currently:
+In order to further carefully validate this software, the test data was further analyzed using example scripts from the online documentation of the different tools, currently:

 * [USEARCH pipeline](https://www.drive5.com/usearch/manual/ex_miseq_its.html) for MiSeq 2x300 fungal ITS
 * [VSEARCH "alternative" pipeline](https://github.com/torognes/vsearch/wiki/Alternative-VSEARCH-pipeline/c4859786f05bba35d8c306de4a3d64fea40d9dbf) slightly modified to use UNOISE3 following the [this description](https://github.com/torognes/vsearch/pull/283).
 The VSEARCH "alternative" pipeline contains an extra step of read mapping against the OTUs to obtain the count table, using quality filtered reads in this case.
 The workflow from this repository maps the raw/unfiltered reads instead (with a 97% identity threshold), [as recommended by the USEARCH author](https://www.drive5.com/usearch/manual/cmd_otutab.html).
 In the future, this should be configurable.